Juventus 7-0 Sassuolo

 - From the section European Football

-Gonzalo Higuain scored a hat-trick as Juventus thrashed Sassuolo to move top of Serie A.
+Gonzalo Higuain scored a hat-trick as Juventus thrashed Sassuolo to stay second in Serie A behind Napoli.

 Chelsea-linked Alex Sandro opened the scoring and Sami Khedira added two more before the half-hour mark.